windicss/docs/guide/index.md

 ## Features

-Windi CSS offers some great features in addition to everything that's included in Tailwind CSS v2.
+Windi CSS offers some great features in addition to everything that's included in [Tailwind CSS v2][tailwind css v2].
 Refer to the [next chapter][features] for more details.